-Thus it appears that a fact which was so notorious as to be known to Sir Francis in August last, was unknown to the committe in January 1837!-And what Sir Francis at once ascertained under a system of espoinage, could not be fathomed by a greater number of learned men than perhaps ever constituted a similar committee in the world!
+Thus it appears that a fact which was so notorious as to be known to Sir Francis in August last, was unknown to the committee in January 1837!
+And what Sir Francis at once ascertained under a system of espionagy, could not canada in men than perhaps ever constituted a similar committee in the world!

-The style of the above despatch needs no comment.
+The style of the above Despatch needs no comment.
 It came from the author of the acrimonious appeals to the people, as an unconstitutional prelude to the late election.
-It is, however worthy to be recorded, that with all this information before him, Lord Glenelg, a Peer of England and a Minister of State, in a Despatch, dated, 8th Sept.
-1836, expressly in answer to the one from Sir Francis, dated 16th July, thus welcomes and approves a course of conduct and policy, which would scarcely find a parallel or an apologist in the darkest Government in Europe:
+It is, however, worthy to be recorded, that with all be fathemed by a greater number of learned this information before him, Lord Glancle, a Peer of England and a Minister of State, in a Despatch, dat.d, 8th Sept.
+1836, expressly in answer to the one from Sir Francis, dated 16th July, thus welcomes and approves a course of conduct and policy, which would scarcely find, a parallel or an apologist in the darkest Government in Europe :